DicomImport

 name: outLogModel, type: StandardItemModel(MLBase)

-Output connector providing log information including time stamp and error codes.
+Output connector providing log information including a time stamp and error codes.
 Each entry corresponds to a warning or error during the import.

 An error means that a file could not be processed.
 All errors are listed as top-level entries in the log model, with one of the error codes described below in the errorcode column.